TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-resilient-battery-automation.md

 Now it's time to put theory into practice.
 I have [two automations]({% link _posts/2025-09-15-home-assistant-helpers-template-solar-forecasts.md %}) that modify the charging settings of my [Alpha ESS Home Battery]({% link _posts/2023-08-28-alpha-ess-smile5-home-battery.md %}).
 Once changes the settings to prevent the battery discharging while my EV is charging, the other sets a target SOC (state of charge) based on tomorrow's solar generation and heating forecasts.

 The problem is that there's a single action which changes all the settings.
-Each automation does the equivalent of a read-modify-write process to change the settings its interested in.
+Each automation does the equivalent of a read-modify-write to change the settings its interested in.
 If the two automations run concurrently you can end up in a mess.
 At the moment I try to avoid the problem by running the target SOC automation at a time when I'm unlikely to charge the EV and blocking it from running if the EV is charging.

 Let's see if we now have the tools to do this right.